Carolyn Sawers, Chief Executive

 Rowan Anderson, Programme Lead

 I manage the Partnership Drugs Initiative (PDI), working closely with colleagues at the Scottish Government and beyond.
 I also represent the foundation in a number of national groups.
 My experience is varied, ranging from strategy development to qualitative research.
 I have also managed public health programmes.
 I have had the privilege of working closely with inspiring, dedicated community representatives and believe strongly that lived experience and community voices should be central to policy and practice.

-Tom Baughan, Grants Advisor (Fortify)
+Tom Baughan, Head of Grants

 Learning and Development helps the organisation and our partners understand the differences and impacts our funding and delivery of our programmes has for people, communities and groups across Scotland.

 I work closely with colleagues to collate knowledge and evidence, letting us learn from our past work and contribute more in the future.
 I also oversee the development and training programme for all of our staff.
 I have strong analytical skills and can look outside the box, developing supportive approaches to monitoring and evaluation.
 The people I meet every day inspire me in their commitment to new and innovative ways of working.

 At Corra, I help to collect, collate and analyse data and evidence to allow us to better understand the impact of our funding and programmes with a focus on listening to the people, communities and organisations we support in order to shape and inform our work.
 I have a background in community education, and a key belief that underpins all my work is to actively listen to people and communities to understand their experiences and needs.

 Through People in Place we are Getting Alongside Communities that traditional grant funding has struggled to reach; working in places with an Appetite for Change; and sharing our learning to help create an enabling policy framework to enhance place-based working.